drunkard/ceph-readable-doc/html/_sources/dev/peering.rst.txt

    At this point, *recovery* is deemed to have been completed.

-.. _Description of the Peering Process:

 互联过程描述
 ------------
+..
+Description of the Peering Process

 The *Golden Rule* is that no write operation to any PG is acknowledged to a client until it has been persisted